wariomx/Artstock/README.md

 - Guardian Website to verify: empty or string
 - CuratedBy: empty or wallet address of curator

-If time: Properties of guardian in soulbound NFT.

 Functions needed:
 - Mint NFT (user; becomes holder)
 - Confirm deposit of physical asset to guardian (guardian): attaches location